hartzis/hartzis.me/posts/2015-03-01-vanilla-js-and-react.md

 ---
-layout: post
-title: Tasty Vanilla JS and React
+title: "Tasty Vanilla JS and React"
 description: "Enjoying more javascript fun with the help of React"
+date: 2015-03-01 12:00:00 GMT
-tags: [javascript, react, jsx]
+tags: javascript, react, jsx
-comments: false
----
+slug: vanilla-js-and-react
+...

 I'm always trying to improve my base javascript understanding and programming abilities.
 React helps with this task by letting me focus more on the "business logic" and less on the DOM manipulation.